Property (T), property (F) and residual finiteness for discrete quantum groups: Introduction

 \section{Introduction}

 The theory of compact quantum groups initiated by Woronowicz in \cite{Wor87} has proven very flexible and amenable to treatment from multiple perspectives.
 The objects in loc. cit. are (particularly well-behaved) Hopf algebras, usually regarded as function algebras on the non-commutative geometer's version of a compact group.
 On the other hand, by Pontryagin duality for quantum groups, the same algebras are group algebras of their {\it discrete} quantum group duals \cite{PoWo90,BS93,EfRu,dae-discr}.
-The latter is the perspective we adopt here, studying the interaction between the quantum versions of several properties of interest in the representation theory of discrete groups and in geometric group theory.
+We adopt the latter perspective herein, studying the interaction between the quantum versions of several properties of interest in the representation theory of discrete groups and in geometric group theory.

 The motivating classical result for the present note is the main result of Kirchberg in \cite[Theorem 1.1]{kirch}, stating that a discrete group with property (T) and property (F) (also known as the {\it factorization property}) is residually finite.
 Our main result here is a quantum version thereof (see \Cref{th.tf}).